Working with scikit-image

 function to read a TIFF image

-entitled hela-cells-8bit.
-Imageio reads the image,
+entitled he_scale3.
+Imageio reads the image, converts

-the array in a variable named cells
+array in a variable named he_image

 .